A simple client router

 # static getRoute() → {object}

-Get the current application route from the url hash.
+Get the current application route from the current URL.

 For example: